tylim88/Efficient-Typescript-Mororepo/README.md

 This repo uses the following tech stack:

-## Technologies

-This repo uses the following tech stack:

 [Nx](https://nx.dev/) for managing and building monorepo applications
 [Docker](https://www.docker.com/) for containerizing the application and its dependencies
 [GitHub Actions](https://github.com/features/actions) for automating the build and deployment process